dgrewe-hse/golfClubPro/README.md

 $ docker-compose -f docker-compose.yml build    # builds you all the containers required
 $ docker-compose -f docker-compose.yml up       # to start all containers in a composed environment | use "down" to stop the containers properly
 ```

+Afterwards, open a Web browser (e.g., Google Chrome, Mozilla Firefox or Microsoft Edge) and navigate to the local instance of the golfClubPro application on [http://localhost:8081/](http://localhost:8081/).